We have chosen to write this article to outline some of the benefits of why getting a lease extended might be a good idea.

 If you still not sure whether you wish to extend or wait for a better time you can check how much does lease extension cost via our free lease extension calculator.

-The whole residential lease extension process can take anywhere from 6 to 12 months and all depends on the individual parties and how quick they progress through each stage.
+The whole residential lease extension process can take anywhere from 6 to 12 months and it all depends on the individual parties and how quick they progress through each stage.
 There are statutory limits to respond to different leasehold extension stages.
-If these have not adhered, then either party can apply to a tribunal for the enforcement of the statutory process.
+If parties do not adhere to the statutory timeline, then either party can apply to a First-Tier Tribunal for the determination of the premium.